 CESAR's perspective is to be visible at main LT events both at national and international level.

-This basic idea will remain after project ends.
+This basic idea will remain after project ended.
 The dissemination (showing efforts for sustainability) will be alive mainly in conferences and events, and spread via traditional ways (posters, flyers).

-Some less conventional channels of dissemination will be available after the project ends.
-At this moment a series of short video tutorials describing how to use NooJ is being prepared.
+Some less conventional channels of dissemination will be available long time after the project end.
+At this moment a series of short NooJ video tutorials describing how to use NooJ was prepared.
 These video tutorials will remain accessible on-line for the interested audience and will be clearly connected with the CESAR project.
-They will be considered an integral part of the NooJ as an open source bundle and will be accessible both at NooJ and CESAR web site.
-Similar set of video tutorial can be produced for other types of resources, tools or services describing their purpose and usage, primarily META-SHARE, but also different resources, tools and services for CESAR languages.
-The META-SHARE videos will be coordinate with META-NET CWG, while for CESAR resources a set of the most important ones will be selected.
+They should be considered an integral part of the NooJ as an open source bundle and will be accessible both at NooJ and CESAR web site.